bitsol/minimal-mistakes/_posts/2018-05-01-no-problemo-gpio.markdown

 As for the LED polarity (negative and positive), if it's not too obvious, you can just swap the wires around until it lights with your code.

 #### A Note on Resistors
 To avoid damage to your Pi or LED, you'll need at least a 330-ohm [resistor](https://www.adafruit.com/category/837) wired up (you can just twist the wires) on the positive (longer end) of the LED to make sure nothing explodes.
+Or just doesn't work.
 #### From GPIO Pins to Wires

 If you really want this: